 Can I Make Chocolate Fudge Cupcakes?

 Sure !
-I think it will fill 12 cupcake liners, more or less.
-Bake for 18 minutes.
+It will fill 12 cupcake liners, more or less.
+Bake at 350 F for 12 minutes.

 What Size Cake Layer Does This Recipe Make?

-This recipe fills two 6-inch cake pans, which is our favorite size because then we don't have to deal with leftovers that tend to dry up.
+This recipe fills two 6-inch cake pans, which is our favorite size.
 But if you want to use two 8-inch pans, just double the recipe.
 Alternatively, this recipe makes a deep cake using 1 (8-inch) square pan.

 Store this cake at room temperature, loosely covered and frosted.
 It will be okay for about 2 days before it will begin to dry out.
 You can also freeze the cake before frosting it for months.